heyphilllie/heyphilllie/README.md

 <img src="https://raw.githubusercontent.com/heyphilllie/heyphilllie/master/heyphilly_headerimage-github_BLACK.png" alt="banner that says HEy Philly - front end developer & ui designer">

 # Hi there!
-I'm Philly, front end developer and UI designer helping brands build modern, resilient, and inclusive user interfaces.
+I'm Philly, front end developer and UI designer focusing on building modern, resilient, and inclusive user interfaces.

 I have a Bachelor’s Degree in Social Science and currently doing a part-time Master's Degree in Computer Sciences.
-I am merging the best of both worlds to build interactive web applications - with a user- / human-centered apporach.
+I am merging the best of both worlds to build interactive web applications with a user- / human-centered approach.

-With design, development and everything web being what I love to do the most (and what I'm good at) I'm specializing in responsive web development, modern CSS, progressive enhancement, and accessibility.
+Currently I'm working with the e-commerce team at Germany's market leader for baby articles to redesign the online shop.
+But with design, development and everything web being what I love to do the most (and what I'm good at) I'm also available for project work.
+So hit me up if you need help with UX design, UI design and front end development. ✌️

-I am currently working with the e-commerce team at the german market leader for baby articles.

 <!--
 **heyphilllie/heyphilllie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.